 Unfortunately, the message does not always come across as intended.
 NOISE!
 This can lead to miscommunication and (small) misunderstanding or the wrong impression.

-The 7 C’s of effective communication are a useful way to ensure good and business communication.
-The 7 C’s of effective communication provide a useful check list as a result of which both written and verbal communication pass off in a clear, plain, target group-oriented and well-structured manner.
+The 7 C’s of Effective Communication provide a useful check list as a result of which both written and verbal communication pass off in a clear, plain, target group-oriented and well-structured manner.